HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/training-methods/gradboosttrn.md

 ---

 ### Minimum impurity decrease
-*A node will be split if this split induces a decrease of the impurity greater than or equal to this value.*
+*A node will be split if this split induces a decrease of the impurity greater than or equal to this value.
+Takes values in the range `[0,∞[`.*

 |  **Property**           | **Value**                 |
 |:------------------------|:--------------------------|